BBN-E/tac-kbp-eal/validation.md

 Instructions for processing input repositories:
 `tac-kbp-eal` refers to your clone of the github repository or the `tac-kbp-eal` subproject.
-Any docidmap is a File with, one per line, a document id, a tab character, and a path to an existing file.
+A docidmap is a file which specifies a mapping between document IDs and file system paths.
+Each mapping entry appears as a single line consisting of the document ID followed by a tab character followed by the absolute path to the corresponding file.

-1. Convert to canonical using `tac-kbp-eal/target/appassembler/bin/importForeignIDs`:
+1. Convert to the canonical IDs used by the scorer  using `tac-kbp-eal/target/appassembler/bin/importForeignIDs`:
     Params:

     ```